 This Office has not been, and cannot be, the leading force in addressing questions related to illegal drug trafficking.
-However, we can be part of the Administration team, as we are, that supports the efforts of the lead agencies, including the Office of National Drug Control Policy, the Treasury Department and Customs Service, the Drug Enforcement Administration, the State Department, the Justice Department and the Federal Bureau of Investigation, etc. In this role, and in negotiating trade agreements, this Office will continue to ensure that trade agreements provide a framework in which strong and intelligent border enforcement measures can be undertaken to better control the illegal importation of illegal narcotics.
-None of the agreements we have negotiated have limited the United States in this regard.
-In fact, the opening of markets to legitimate commerce can allow customs authorities and related enforcement officials to focus attention to a greater degree on controlling illegal drug trafficking as opposed to the routine processing of legitimate commerce.
+However, we can be part of the Administration team, as we are, that supports the efforts of the lead agencies, including the Office of National Drug Control Polley, the Treasury Department and Customs Service, the Drug Enforcement Administration, the State Department, the Justice Department and the Federal Bureau of Investigation, etc. In this role, and in negotiating trade agreements, this Office will continue to ensure that trade agreements provide a framework in which strong and intelligent border enforcement measures can be undertaken to better control the illegal importation of illegal narcotics.
+None of the agreements to legitimate commerce can allow customs authorities and related enforcement officials to focus attention to a greater degree on controlling illegal drug trafficking as opposed to the routine processing of legitimate commerce.
 Under this Administration enforcement efforts along the border with Mexico and across the southern United States have been stepped up significantly, as have seizures of illegal drugs of many varieties.
 Furthermore, we have stepped up cooperative efforts to work with other countries in an effort to aggressively address this scourge.